 Try these practices during the next week.
 You can use the left nostril breathing in any situation, at home or at work.
 It is essential to develop the ability to recognize when your SNS has been activated and to counter it by activating the PNS.
 This will not only help you become a Heartful Innovator, but also help with your mental and physical health by combating chronic stress.

-Ravi lives in Atlanta, Georgia, and is currently Head of Innovation at Bakkt.
+Ravi lives in Atlanta, Georgia, and is currently the Chief Technology Officer at Cantaloupe.
 He is also a regular public speaker and public speaking coach.
 He has been a Heartfulness meditator for over 20 years and is passionate about applying meditation lessons to improve workplace relationships and productivity.